-The First 30 Days lays out what you need to know to navigate arrival, in-processing, orientation, readiness AND enjoyment for your initial weeks: everything to expect from the front gate to your children's school and your first academic class.
+The First 30 Days lays out what you need to know to navigate arrival, in-processing, orientation, readiness AND enjoyment for your initial weeks: everything to expect from the front gate vehicle checks to your children's school and your first academic class.

 Carlisle Barracks can be entered from Route 11 (DoD ID card only) or through the Main Gate on Claremont Road.
 Set your smart phone map setting to "Jim Thorpe & Claremont roads, Carlisle 17013"

 Choose one of two lanes through the vehicle inspection area.
 Select the middle lane for "DoD ID Only" All others select the left lane.
-Be prepared to show photo ID for all adults, as well as proof of vehicle registration and insurance.
+Be prepared to show photo ID, as well as proof of vehicle registration and insurance.

 Bring your orders.
-You'll receive your appointment time for Centralized In-Processing.
-You can pick up a post map/walking tour.
+You'll receive your appointment time for Centralized In-Processing, and you can pick up a post map/walking tour.

 With few exceptions, you'll have time to unpack, settle in, try the post pool and golf course, and check out Pennsylvania tourist destinations.
 Memorial Chapel, on post, schedules weekend Mass on Saturday 5:30 p.m. and Sunday 9:15 a.m., and Protestant Services on Sunday at 11 a.m.
 See a full list of regularly scheduled Area Religious Services.

 You control your calendar before Zero Week.
-Make note of your Centralized In-Processing appointment, and complete a handful of agency in-processing activities to be completed before your CIP appointment.
+During the previous week: make note of your Centralized In-Processing appointment and complete at your own pace a handful of agency in-processing activities before your CIP appointment.

 All Reserve Component officers, all Services, in the Class of 2016 are invited to participate in the RC Orientation, 21-24 April 2015, which will introduce incoming students to RC advisors, academic overview, expectations, administration and a tour of post homes.
 To learn more, contact COL F. Scott Main (Reserve officers) at 717.245.3543 or COL Ed Siegfried (National Guard) at 717.245.4514.

-Marine Corps orientation will include a Pentagon briefing on current/future Marine operations, tentatively scheduled in late July.
-See Marine Corps Senior Service Representative Col. Roger McFadden before those dates to check for updates, or call 717.245.4862.
+Marine Corps orientation will include General Officer-level briefings on current Marine Corps operations and future employment concepts, tentatively scheduled for 29 July.
+See Marine Corps Senior Service Representative Col. Tim Frantz for further information, or call 717.245.4862.

-Arrive at your Centralized In-Processing appointment scheduled during the period 3-6 August 2015 at Collins Hall Room 1029, 650 Wright Avenue, Carlisle Barracks.
+At Centralized In-Processing appointment (scheduled during the period 3-6 August), you’ll complete the USAWC and installation in-processing at Collins Hall in Room 1029, 650 Wright Avenue.

-Spouses may get photos taken at Centralized In-Processing for the bio book - or, alternately, spouses may walk in to the Photo Lab in Root Hall, Room A05, 122 Forbes Avenue during dates to be scheduled in August.
+Spouses may get Bio Book photos taken during Centralized In-Processing.
+If unavailable during CIP, spouses may walk in at any time during Zero Week at the Photo Lab in Root Hall, Room A05, 122 Forbes Avenue.
 No appointment needed; call 717.245.3406 for questions.

-Zero week will serve as an orientation to the seminar, the resources available for during the coming year, and the community.
-Many events are for both student and Family.
+Zero week will serve as an orientation to the seminar to resources available for during the coming year, and to the community.
+Many events are designed for both student and family.

 Your faculty team will schedule a Seminar Ice-breaker, typically between Sunday and Wednesday of Zero Week, as an informal meet-and-greet for student families.

-Seminar groups will first meet in seminar on Monday of Zero Week before joining the full student body for Bliss Hall leadership and curriculum briefings.
-Resident students will be joined by USAWC Fellows for much of Zero Week, to gain appreciation of the complementary programs and to initiate relationships that will continue, especially during the National Security Staff Rides.
+Seminar groups will first meet in seminar on Monday of Zero Week before joining the full student body for leadership and curriculum briefings in Bliss Hall.
+Mandatory training will be scheduled for Information Technology and Blackboard-specific training, according to a by-seminar schedule.

-'Carlisle Casual' uniform (men in slacks, sport shirt and/or sweater; women in skirts or slacks with top or casual dress) Spouses welcome at all Zero Week events - all family members encouraged at the Welcome Picnic Zero week events on post in Root Hall academic building or Bliss Hall auditorium
+'Carlisle Casual' uniform (men in slacks, sport shirt and/or sweater; women in skirts or slacks with top or casual dress).
+Spouses welcome at these Zero Week events - all family members encouraged at the Welcome Picnic Zero week events on post in Root Hall academic building or Bliss Hall auditorium

 Zero week will serve as an orientation to the seminar, the resources available for you during the coming year, and the community.